Levelup-Banner-2.jpg

 • Application Process: All participants are required to complete the application forms and participate in the recruitment and matching process.

 • Mentor Qualifications: Mentors should be seasoned professionals with at least 10 years of direct Project exposure and experience and must hold at least one PMI certification, preferably PMP.
-Exceptions are made for certain leaders outside the Project Management domain at the PD Director's discretion.
+Exceptions are made for certain leaders outside the Project Management domain at the discretion of the PD Director.

 • Mentee Qualifications: Mentees should be working in project-related roles or have a strong commitment to learning and professional development.